-Check out our Facebook page for weekly suggested solo training sessions, club challenges, and our online Strength and Conditioning classes.
-You can find links to all our Social Media groups.
+Check out our Facebook page for updates.
+You can find links here to all our Social Media groups.

 Sessions offered during a typical training week

-Time: Please see Monday training page for full details.
-Suspended.
-Suggestions for self-lead training posted weekly via Facebook.
+Venue: Please see the Monday training page for full details.

 Joining a Wednesday night session at the athletics track?
 For some helpful advice on using the track, check out this great guide to track etiquette from Steel City Striders.

 Venue: Oasis Academy, Lordshill (use the community entrance, accessed via Redbridge Lane, SO16 8FA).

 Thursdays are typically a longer, more social run; it is not led by run leaders, so be sure you are comfortable with the group you run with.
 We use local roads, paths and trails for our club run; during the spring and summer we are able to get out towards Testwood Lakes, Lordswood and other rural areas.
 Currently this group is running about six miles, at 10 – 11 minute mile pace; normally we have between 4 – 6 runners each week, but would welcome more people to join us – faster runners are also welcome!
 If you are interested in joining us then please post a message on the ‘Lordshill Road Runners – Thursday Oasis Group‘ Facebook group (perhaps tagging Sarah Goodwin and/or Amy Fowler).